-Notes: Nacogdoches is racially diverse and has grown by 10% in the last decade or two.
+Notes: Nacogdoches has grown 4% during the last decade.
 The University does not have a huge reputation as a party school, but areas around campus are still lively on weekends.
 Home prices have increased 15% since last year.

 Recommended as a Retirement Spot?
 Yes

 With a name based on a word used by Caddo Indians meaning "friends," Texas is the second biggest state by population in the country.
 It is estimated that 70% of residents live within 200 miles of Austin, the capital city.